mdancho84/mdancho84.github.io/_drafts/modeldown-automate-explainable-ai.md

 <p class='text-center date'>The customer churn dataset</p>

-[We want to understand how customer churn (Yes/No) depends on other factors](https://learn.business-science.io/r-tips-newsletter) like how long they have been a customer and what type of subscription plan they have (monthly, one-year, two-year).
+[We want to understand how customer churn data (Yes/No) depends on other factors](https://learn.business-science.io/r-tips-newsletter) like how long they have been a customer and what type of subscription plan they have (monthly, one-year, two-year).

 ## Step 2: Make a tidymodel